Indoctrination vs. Education: Part 2

 come down to fostering a deep and abiding love in students for what they are

-learning to do.
+learning.
 Imagine a ballerina who practices until her feet bleed because while

 she was learning how to dance, she also